tcodes9949/coding-journey/notes/javascript/loops.md

 ```

 ## Gotchas / mistakes
-- The loop will always attempt the 1st test on the variable written expressed on the condition
+- The loop checks the condition before the first run, and prints the starting value first — it doesn't skip ahead.
 - infinite loops - when in the `while` loop when `i++` is forgotten
--
+- Double check code for mispelling and commit frequently
+- make sure my variables match when writing my code

 ## Resources used
 -  Replit - to run/test the code